 All systems have three basic functions:

-- Input: Something must go into the system, otherwise, it is a mysterious sphere where products or services mystically radiate from it.
-The basic inputs of a system are material, people, technology, and time.
+Input: Something must go into the system, otherwise, it is a mysterious sphere where products or services mystically radiate from it.
+As noted above, the basic inputs of a system are material, people, technology, and time.

-- Material: The content produced, such as lesson plans, slides, activities, and learning aids that help the learners to become better performers.
+Material: The content produced, such as lesson plans, slides, activities, and performance aids that help the learners to become better performers.

 Training is mostly concerned where people and technology meet — look for the means to help workers master and apply the unique technologies governing their tasks.
 The goal in a good learning process is to allow the workers to use the available technology efficiently and effectively so that they may perform better.